Christopher T. Adams: Healthcare

 Adams proposed an amendment to prescription drug pricing legislation passed during the 2019 legislative session that would have set up a pharmacy benefits manager for the state.
 The amendment failed to pass in a vote on 39-95.

 During the 2021 legislative session, Adams voted against legislation that would provide free menstrual products in school bathrooms.

 Housing

-Adams introduced legislation during the 2016 legislative session that would allow counties to reverse a state rule requiring fire sprinklers to be installed on new and renovated single-family homes.
+During the 2016 legislative session, Adams introduced a bill that would allow counties to reverse a state rule requiring fire sprinklers to be installed on new and renovated single-family homes.

-Adams opposed tenant relief legislation passed during the 2021 legislative session that increased filing fees for cases other than summary ejectments in the state's district courts from $18 to $28,saying that the fee increase was a "slap in the face" for Maryland landlords alongside other tenant relief proposals.
+During the 2021 legislative session, Adams opposed a bill that increased filing fees for cases other than summary ejectments in the state's district courts from $18 to $28, saying that the fee increase was a "slap in the face" for Maryland landlords alongside other tenant relief proposals.

+During the 2026 legislative session, Adams criticized a bill that would allow affordable housing construction on state-owned land close to mass transit areas, saying that the bill could be costly to the state due to a provision that recommends the use of project labor agreements on state housing projects.
+He also opposed a bill that would prohibit landlords from evicting a tenant without just cause.

 Redistricting

 During the 2021 special legislative session, Adams supported the congressional redistricting maps proposed by the Maryland Citizens Redistricting Commission appointed by Governor Hogan.
 In December 2021, Adams joined delegate Kathy Szeliga and Fair Maps Maryland in filing a lawsuit against Maryland's new congressional maps, alleging they violated the state constitution.
+In January 2026, Adams opposed a congressional redistricting map recommended by the Governor's Redistricting Advisory Commission, which would redraw Maryland's 1st congressional district to increase the Democratic Party's chances of winning it, saying that the map would disenfranchise voters on the Eastern Shore of Maryland.